VR51/host-flash/README.md

 First Release: 2nd Nov.
 2015

-This Release: 23rd Jan.
-2015
+This Release: 11th Feb.
+2016

 Copyright 2015 Host Flash™ <https://host-flash.com>

 License: GPL3

-Programmer: Lee Hodson <journalxtra.com>, <vr51.com>
+Programmer: Lee Hodson <journalxtra.com>, VR51 <vr51.com>

 Use of this program is at your own risk